RevenueCat/revenuecat-docs/docs_source/Tools/paywalls/displaying-paywalls.md

 Paywalls displayed with `Paywall` will have a close button on the presented sheet.
 However, a `PaywallDialog` will not have a close button by default.
 This gives you full control over how to navigate to and from your `PaywallDialog`.
 You can push this to the existing navigation stack or display it in a sheet with a custom dismiss button using Android's navigation components and fragments.

-If desired, you can pass `shoulDisplayDismissButton: true` when creating `PaywallView` to display a close button automatically.
+If desired, you can use `PaywallOptions.Builder`'s `setShouldDisplayDismissButton(true)` method when creating a `Paywall` to display a close button automatically.

 ## How to display a footer Paywall on your custom paywall